sebastianruder/NLP-progress/english/language_modeling.md

 ### Penn Treebank

-A common evaluation dataset for language modeling ist the Penn Treebank, as pre-processed by [Mikolov et al., (2011)](https://www.isca-speech.org/archive/archive_papers/interspeech_2011/i11_0605.pdf).
+A common evaluation dataset for language modeling is the Penn Treebank, as pre-processed by [Mikolov et al., (2011)](https://www.isca-speech.org/archive/archive_papers/interspeech_2011/i11_0605.pdf).
 The dataset consists of 929k training words, 73k validation words, and 82k test words.
 As part of the pre-processing, words were lower-cased, numbers